“Like an auto-tune, but for emotions” (Brian Resnick, for Vox.com)

 (and whatever else you’d like them to sound like).

-It does so in a way that’s properly validated for behavioural science, i.e. emotions are recognizable by listeners, they are fully controllable and reproducible in intensity, and there are mistaken as natural expressions and not detected as synthetic (Rachman et al, 2015).
-In fact, even the speakers themselves mistake the manipulated speech as their own (Aucouturier et al., 2015).
+It does so in a way that’s properly validated for behavioural science, i.e. emotions are recognizable by listeners, they are fully controllable and reproducible in intensity, and there are mistaken as natural expressions and not detected as synthetic (Rachman et al, 2017).
+In fact, even the speakers themselves mistake the manipulated speech as their own (Aucouturier et al., 2016).
+The transformations were validated in four languages, in IRCAM (France), UCL (UK), Lund University (Sweden) and Waseda University (Japan).

 DAVID is implemented as an open-source patch for the close-source audio processing plateform Max (Cycling’74).
 To use DAVID, you need to install Max first.